Russia blocks renewal of UN panel monitoring North Korea sanctions

 He warned that Russia’s veto would embolden North Korea to continue jeopardising global security through the development “of long-range ballistic missiles and sanctions evasion efforts”.

-Pyongyang has continued to develop new weaponry despite the sanctions, carrying out numerous tests in recent months, including last week when it tested a solid-fuel engine for a “new-type intermediate-range hypersonic missile“.
+Moscow has rejected claims it is buying weapons from Pyongyang, which has continued to develop new weaponry despite the sanctions, carrying out numerous tests in recent months, including last week when it tested a solid-fuel engine for a “new-type intermediate-range hypersonic missile“.

 Ahead of the vote, the US and South Korea launched a task force aimed at stopping North Korea from procuring illicit oil.
 Under UN sanctions, Pyongyang is limited to importing 4 million barrels of crude and 500,000 barrels of refined products a year.